seal and birds Ailsa Black

 MHeath

 The Green Blue has a free downloadable book on boating near wildlife.
-The main tips are to:
+You can also take a WiSe Course (a few hours) to certify as a wildlife-friendly boater.

-• Follow advice from DEFRA’s Marine & Coastal Wildlife Code (do not chase, harass or make noise around seals, nor feed or touch them) and take all marine litter back to shore, to bin or recycle.
-Seals reacting to disturbance may wake up and look at you, move suddenly from resting positions or suddenly dive into the water.
+• Follow advice from DEFRA’s Marine & Coastal Wildlife Code (do not chase, harass or make noise around seals, nor feed or touch them).
+And take all marine litter back to shore, to bin or recycle.

 seals organic tee